L. Ella Gant

 Exploration of the process and theory of museum exhibition curating, taught in conjunction with the preparation of an exhibition in the Wellin Museum.
 Emphasis on the history of photography and the role of western art institutions in the appropriation and repurposing of archival imagery.
 Studio-based artistic response required based on materials presented.
 Students will work collaboratively on exhibition materials, including image selection and layout, catalog and wall text production, and multimedia materials such as podcasts.
 Prerequisite, Art 113 or 115 or 116 or permission of the instructor.
 Maximum enrollment, 12.
 Robert Knight.

-Electronic Arts Workshop.
+Digital Arts Workshop.

 Emphasis on collaborative work among computer musicians and videographers in the creation of visual/sound works.
 Projects will include fixed media works, installations, and/or performance art pieces.
 Prerequisite, Art 213 or Music 277.
 (Same as Music 377.)
 Maximum enrollment, 16.